dahlbaek/datapackage-py/README.md

 > Only for tabular resources

-It checks foreign keys and raises an exception if there are integrity issues.
+Checks foreign keys and raises an exception if there are integrity issues.

 - `(exceptions.RelationError)` - raises if there are integrity issues
 - `(bool)` - returns True if no issues